Socure Data Scientist Salary in New York City Area | $123K-$210K+ | Levels.fyi

 The median Data Scientist compensation in New York City Area package at Socure totals $210K per year.
-View the base salary, stock, and bonus breakdowns for Socure's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Socure's total compensation packages.
 Last updated: 11/6/2025

 Company